ludwigprager/ArgoCD-POC/README.md

 ## Description

-This project is an ArgoCD playground to install, configure and run ArgoCD in a matter of minutes without risking to damage running installations.
+This project is an ArgoCD playground to install, configure and run ArgoCD in a matter of minutes without affecting running installations.
-This project is self-contained and has a small footprint.
-The [tear-down script](./90-teardown.sh) will remove most traces from your experiments.
+It is self-contained and has a small footprint.
+The [tear-down script](./90-teardown.sh) will remove most traces when applied after use.

 ## TL;DR
 Clone this repo and run the start script: